jackmaden/philosophybreak/src/pages/articles/epicurus-on-why-death-should-not-concern-us/index.md

 <span class="big-letter">W</span>hat do you think of this analysis?
 Do you think Epicurus is right in declaring death is nothing to fear?
 Or is the prospect of non-consciousness, of being deprived of experience and time, rightly feared?

-If you’re looking to delve deeper into the teachings of Epicurus, we’ve created a [reading list of the best works of and about Epicureanism](/reading-lists/epicureanism/).
+If you’re looking to delve deeper into the teachings of Epicurus, we’ve created a short [Epicureanism explainer](/articles/epicureanism-defined-philosophy-is-a-form-of-therapy/), as well as a [reading list of the best works of and about Epicureanism](/reading-lists/epicureanism/).
 Hit the banner below to access it now.

 <a class="reading-list cta" href="/reading-lists/epicureanism/">
     <img class="title-img" src="./epicureanism.webp"/>